 Everything else requires the involvement of legislators and other policy-makers.
 By all means, get involved in the political process!
 Just don’t expect your tax bill to show an immediate response.
 So… back to what is possible for your current tax bill…

-If you bought at the height of the market, when prices were at their highest (like I did) and your assessment reflects the price you paid, even though the market really took a dive where you live, you may have an especially good case for getting that amount lowered.
+If you bought at the height of the market, when prices were at their highest and your assessment reflects the price you paid, even though the market really took a dive where you live, you may have an especially good case for getting that amount lowered.
 After all, if you tried to sell the house now, you’d get less than you paid for it, maybe a lot less, thanks to the subprime mortgage meltdown.

 Whether you’re a new homeowner or not, it’s well worth it to double-check your assessment.
 Math errors, incorrect classifications, and out-of-date information are just a few of the reasons that your assessment might be just plain wrong.